-Therefore he is about to connect with his FTP client, delete all the folders of his site and once finished, from the customer area perform the backup restore procedure from the convenient Web interface.
+Therefore, he is about to connect with his FTP client, delete all the folders of his site and once finished, from the customer area, execute the backup restore procedure from the comfortable Web interface.

 After a few minutes of progress of the task, a message announced the completion of the restore operation.

-Oh joy, joy and jubilation!
+Oh, joy, glee and jubilation!
 What better news?

 What happened is easy to understand and as you have already guessed, the backup was damaged or rather EMPTY.
 The restore wizard had restored exactly ZERO FILES leaving the destination directory completely empty, instead of the files from the previous day.